lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 A comparison of this Hindoo game *Pachisi* displays close connection with Arab *Tab*.
-Still another game played in India, and, like *Pachisi*, is called *Chupua*; in this variation the cow- ries being superseded by a kind of oblong dice, numbered on the four sides, but not at the ends.
+Still another game played in India, and, like *Pachisi*, is called *Chupua*; in this variation the cowries being superseded by a kind of oblong dice, numbered on the four sides, but not at the ends.

-The Indian *Pachisi* board has been introduced into England, with four sets of four small draughts as the pieces and the ordi- nary dice.
+The Indian *Pachisi* board has been introduced into England, with four sets of four small draughts as the pieces and the ordinary dice.
 In this form it most closely resembles English backgammon.

 From India to Madrid is a long journey, but in the tour of